 Think of your fireplace as a neutral backdrop.
 Interior designer Timothy Godbold used this whitewashed fireplace as a stage for two photographic prints.
 The artwork reflects the blue and black colors used throughout the room.Continue to 15 of 29 below.

 When renovating this home, designed by American architect William Wurster in 1939, Butler Armsden Architects exposed the brick on the fireplace to show off the fingerprints left by the original mason.
 A black metal chimney flue gives the update an industrial edge.Continue to 16 of 29 below.

 16 of 29

 Give a traditional fireplace a fresh twist with dark paint.
 In this midcentury modern home updated by Donna Dufresne Design, charcoal gray walls paired with a simple, rustic mantel give the living room a chic yet casual aura.Continue to 17 of 29 below.

 Modern Farmhouse KitchenContinue to 18 of 29 below.

 Brightening a Midcentury Ranch House

-This midcentury house, updated top to bottom by Jessica Helgerson Interior Design, features a soothing, neutral color palette.
+This midcentury house, updated top to bottom by Jessica Helgerson Interior Design features a soothing, neutral color scheme.
 Painting the brick fireplace white seals the deal on the living room's calming tone.Continue to 19 of 29 below.

 19 of 29